 Scottish Future Trust

-Paul currently leads on a variety of workstreams which include the creation of a new Community Infrastructure Benchmark Database, development of a new Community Benefits Toolkit for Construction and development of a new Whole Life Appraisal Tool for the built environment.
+As a chartered surveyor, Paul has also been involved in the development of tools to improve public sector procurement in construction.
+These include the creation of a new Community Infrastructure Benchmark Database, development of Scottish Governments Community Benefits Toolkit for Construction and development of a new Whole Life Appraisal Tool for the built environment.

-With over 15 years within the construction industry, Paul has been involved in a variety of public and private sector projects which have ranged in terms of value, procurement and complexity.
-Paul is a chartered Quantity Surveyor by profession and spent 10 years delivering cost management services within an international construction consultancy before joining Scottish Futures Trust in Aug 2012.
+Prior to joining Scottish Futures Trust, Paul spent 10 years delivering cost management services within an international construction consultancy.
+Paul has been involved in a variety of public and private sector projects which have ranged in terms of value, procurement and complexity.

 Colin Taylor is Housing Services Manager at Scotland Excel leading a team with responsibility for delivering the Scottish Government funded Procurement Improvement Programme to housing associations.
 Colin joined Scotland Excel in 2008 providing support to Scotland’s councils before taking this role last April.
 Before joining Scotland Excel , Colin’s previous career was in the private sector working for multinational corporations (Philips & IBM) building up extensive experience in procurement, finance, customer relationships and business operations with roles in both the UK and North America.